artineering-io/flair-docs/flair/getting-started/globals.md

 {: .info}

 #### Canvas Regeneration
-Defines the speed of regeneration in seconds for distorted canvases.
+The speed of regeneration in seconds for distorted canvases.

 Advection can only be seen if the _VelocityPV_ attribute is checked and the animation is playing.
 {: .warning}